MicrosoftDocs/azure-reference-other/stream-analytics-docs/over-azure-stream-analytics.md

 <LIMIT DURATION clause> ::== LIMIT DURATION (unit, length)

 <WHEN clause> ::== WHEN boolean_expression
 ```

 ## Arguments
  **\<PARTITON BY clause>**

-Specifies that only events with the same \<partition_key> will be considered for the aggregate or analytic function.
+Specifies that only the rows with the same \<partition_key> will be considered for the aggregate or analytic function.

  **\<LIMIT DURATION clause>**